 The Oklahoma City University Police Department (OCUPD) is the central repository for all lost and found property.
 However, each program building maintains a lost and found for miscellaneous clothing items, books, and other low value lost and misplaced items.
-Valuable items such as cash, credit cards, wallets, purses, car keys and other identification forms that could be compromised, such as credit cards, or documents containing names, dates of birth, social security numbers, visas and passports, computers, or cellular phones should be delivered to the OCUPD as soon as possible.
+Valuable items such as cash, credit cards, wallets, purses, car keys and other identification forms that could be compromised, such as credit cards, or documents containing names, dates of birth, social security numbers, visa's and passports, computers, or cellular phones should be delivered to the OCUPD as soon as possible.

 To report missing items, call the OCUPD non-emergency line at (405) 208-5001.
 An officer or dispatcher will take your information over the phone.
-They will contact you if your property is located.
+They will contact you in the event your property is located.

-Lost and recovered items not claimed within 120 days.
-Items that have no identifiable owner, are subject to sale by university silent auction each year.
+Lost and recovered items not claimed within 120 days, and those that have no identifiable owner, are subject to being sold by university silent auction each year.
 Other items not sold at auction are subject to disposal.